-9) Call on the Timekeeper to announce the names, who they evaluated and timings of the evaluators again explaining that the audience should pay attention to the names so that they can vote for their favourite (include the Topics Evaluator and the Grammarian’s final report)
+8) Call on the Timekeeper to announce the names, who they evaluated and timings of the evaluators again explaining that the audience should pay attention to the names so that they can vote for their favourite (include the Topics Evaluator)

-10) Explain the purpose of the General Evaluation and introduce the General Evaluator.
+10) Explain the purpose of the General Evaluation and introduce the General Evaluator (if on the agenda).